 Political relations with Ireland are excellent and marked by numerous bilateral visits.
-The partnership between France and Ireland is strong, particularly as regards European affairs (CAP).
-The French and Irish share views on many international and EU issues.
+The partnership between France and Ireland is strong, particularly as regards European affairs (Common Agricultural Policy - CAP).
+The French and Irish share similar views on many international and EU issues.

 The only French state visit by a French President of the Republic to date was that of François Mitterrand in 1988, during which he made a powerful speech before Parliament in favour of the European project.

-- 5 July 2017, 31 October 2018, 15 March 2019: visits to Paris by Simon Coveney, Minister for Foreign Affairs and Trade.
+-* 5 July 2017, 31 October 2018 and 15 March 2019: visits to Paris by Simon Coveney, Minister for Foreign Affairs and Trade.
 Meetings with Jean-Yves Le Drian and Nathalie Loiseau.

 - 25 July 2017, 23 November 2017: visits to Paris by Helen McEntee, Minister of State for European Affairs.
 Meetings with Nathalie Loiseau.

-- 24 October 2017: visit to Paris by Leo Varadkar, Taoiseach.
+- 24 October 2017: visit to Paris by Leo Varadkar, Taoiseach (Prime Minister).
 Meeting with the President of the French Republic.

-- 19-20 February 2018: visit to Ireland (Dublin, County Meath and the Irish border) by Nathalie Loiseau.
+- 19-20 February 2018: visit to Ireland (Dublin, County Meath and the Ireland-Northern Ireland border) by Nathalie Loiseau.
 Meeting and dinner with her counterpart, Helen McEntee.

-- 15 July 2018: visit to Ireland by Jean-Yves Le Drian, Minister for Europe and Foreign Affairs.
-Meetings with Simon Coveney, Tánaiste (Deputy Prime Minister) and Minister for Foreign Affairs and Trade, and Michael Higgins, President.
+- 15 May 2018: visit to Ireland by Jean-Yves Le Drian, Minister for Europe and Foreign Affairs.
+Meetings with Simon Coveney, Tánaiste (Deputy Prime Minister) and Minister for Foreign Affairs and Trade, and Michael D. Higgins, President of Ireland.

 - 18-19 February 2019: visit to Ireland by Jean-Yves Le Drian, Minister for Europe and Foreign Affairs.
 Meetings with President Higgins, Minister for Europe and Foreign Affairs Coveney, and the Ministers for Transport and Agriculture.